STYLESHEET

 This will be split into sections, for example Toe, Foot, Heel, Leg and Cuff for a sock pattern.
 At the start of each section I’ll give some explanation of what to expect along with any useful video links.

-After that, things are written quite mechanically, and within each row or round.
+After that, things are written simply and logically, and separated into each row or round.

 Example: